Tutorials - Leaderboards

 Naturally you'll want to display leaderboard scores to the player.
 But before we pull any leaderboard entries, we need to set the maximum amount of details each one contains by setting the setLeaderboardDetailsMax() function up:

-By default the value is set to 0 but you will want to change it to match the number of details you upload with scores from the previous section.
+In GodotSteam versions 4.6 or older, by default, the value is set to 0 but you may want to change it to match the number of details you upload with scores from the previous section.
 If you do not save any details with the scores you can safely ignore this part and move on to just requesting leaderboard entries.

 In most cases you'll want to use downloadLeaderboardEntries(), but you can also use downloadLeaderboardEntriesForUsers() by passing an array of users' Steam IDs to it.
 Both will respond with the same callback, but downloadLeaderboardEntriesForUsers() does not allow as much control over what you can request: